 1 in 10 children has some form of mental health condition1.
 The government has pledged to make sure these children get the right support early on.
 But we must make sure help is there whenever they need it.

 Our Childline service offers a lifeline to children, 24 hours a day, 7 days a week.
-But right now, our Childline counsellors can only respond to 3 out of 4 children who need our help.
+But Childline counsellors can't respond to all the children who need our help.

 We’re calling on the government to increase its funding for Childline, so we can make sure every child has a place to turn.

 Children and young people from across the UK created pieces of art and poems on what Childline means to them, which we sent to Jeremy Hunt MP.

 In May, 4 of our young Childline campaigners handed in our petition to Number 10 Downing Street.
 The petition included 22,411 signatures calling on the government to be there for every child struggling with their mental health.